Regular South African passports are issued to South African applicants who are 16 years old and older.

 - BI 73 – Passport Application form; with signature and left thumb print of people 16 years and older.
 Section B to be certified by an official who will take your left thumbprint.
 You have to sign section ‘signature of the applicant’ in the middle of the signature box if you are 16 and older.
 Page 2 is to be signed by ages 18+.
 Parents for 17 and below must sign page 2 including declaration.
 The address section is to be completed with your Canadian residential address and your telephone numbers.

 - BI 9 / DHA 9 form (COMPULSORY FOR ALL PEOPLE 16 YEARS AND OLDER) – Full set of fingerprints.
 This form must be submitted by applicants 16 years old and older.
 Complete in full and sign.
 Include email where possible.
 Fingerprints can be taken at the nearest police station, fingerprints taking centers or notary public office.
 Electronic fingerprints on police cards are not accepted.
 This form is not downloadable.
 Please send a self-addressed stamped envelope with a request for BI-9 to receive this form.
+Please include a photocopy of the passport you want to renew.
 Please note that BI-9 is A-4 (30x21cms) size form, which may not be folded.
 Your stamped envelope should be able to fit an unfolded page

 - Requests submitted with no envelope or a wrong size envelope will be unattended.